New American$$$montrose

 Order: Turtle soup with sherry on the side.
 Bananas Foster, flambeed tableside, to close.

-State of Grace in Houston is Ford Fry's River Oaks dining room on Westheimer Road, a Southern-and-steakhouse menu in a glossy room with limewashed brick and chandeliers.
+State of Grace in Houston is Ford Fry's River Oaks dining room on Westheimer Road, a Southern-and-steakhouse menu in a glossy room with limewashed brick.

 Signature: Wagyu steak, Oysters on the half-shell